Amir-yazdanmanesh/NewAppCleanArch/README.md

 3. **Effect** - One-off events like navigation actions, displaying a SnackBar, or showing a Toast.

 These components work together to implement a clear, unidirectional data flow.
 The ViewModel mediates between the view and model, ensuring separation of concerns and predictable behavior.

-## Acknowledgments
-Thanks to the SnapBox team for providing the opportunity to work on this code challenge and for their valuable feedback throughout the process.